mongodb/mongo-java-driver/driver-core/src/test/resources/transactions/README.rst

     - ``collectionOptions``: Optional, parameters to pass to the Collection() used for this operation.

+    - ``databaseOptions``: Optional, parameters to pass to the Database() used for this operation.

     - ``command_name``: Present only when ``name`` is "runCommand".
 The name of the command to run.
 Required for languages that are unable preserve the order keys in the "command" argument when parsing JSON/YAML.

     - ``arguments``: Optional, the names and values of arguments.

+    - ``error``: Optional.
+If true, the test should expect an error or exception.

     - ``result``: The return value from the operation, if any.
 This field may be a single document or an array of documents in the case of a